nicofirst1/MotionBot/README.md

 - [X] Implement profiling function
 - [X] Optimize are different (replace for with any)
 - [X] Moved from gaussianBlur to blur (x4 times faster)
+- [ ] Optimize face detection in time

 - [ ] ~~New thread function to get face in video~~